reliksdao/.github/profile/README.md

 # Reliks DAO

 ## Mission statement
-Our mission is to "mainstreamify" NFTs into the Gaming community.
+Our purpose is to "mainstreamify" blockchain technology into gaming.
-We understand that building games is very complicated by itself, let alone incorporating NFTs (and it's intricacies) to the tech-stack 🤯.
+We understand that building games is a feat by itself, let alone incorporating NFTs (and it's intricacies) to the tech-stack 🤯.

-We aim to serve as an on-ramp gateway into blockchain technology (that is all).

 ## Core Tenets
 - For one to go fast, he must go well.